HughP/Lexical-Database-Archiving-Stats/What does archiving mean.md

 * Sometimes "Toolbox files" when mentioned in records refer to text markups rather than lexical datasets.
 * Not all OLAC data providers provide end pages to the items they mention (Hawai'i, TLA, U-de, etc.)

 ##2.
 What about privacy?
 When asking archives to divulge their records, sometimes archives can only provide general information, not as detailed as I am currently asking for.
 Date added: 12.
 December 2013
 **Short answer**: If it is too sensitive to let the world know it exists, then don't share it with us.
 **Long Answer**: This is another great point.
 It deserves a detailed answer.
 I have put it on its own page.
 You can find what I would suggest is a simple taxonomy of archive resources on its own page.
 The Taxonomy of Archivable Resources and their publicity levels.
 According to this taxonomy, we are interested in anything that would fit in Grey, Yellow, and Green boxes.
 We are not interested in anything which would fit in the Red box. (see linked content.)

 ##3.What is 'an Archive'?
 Date added: 14.
 December 2013
-   Show Answer
 This question is asked more than I initially thought it would be.
 It deserves an answer.

-Engaging People
+#Engaging People
 The following questions are often asked by individuals but also pertain to institutions as well.

-What is a lexical Resource?
+##What is a lexical Resource?

    Date added: 14.
 December 2013
    Short answer: It varies.